Frequently Asked Questions

 Liverpool Local Government Area is divided into two Wards, North Ward and South Ward.
 Our Councillors do not discriminate and help residents irrespective of the Ward they live in and in particular the rural areas.
 Councillor Harle has family members in both Wards.

-Do you have Councillors in both Wards?
+Do you currently have Councillors in both Wards?

-LCIT currently has two Councillors elected; Peter Harle in North Ward and Karress Rhodes representing South Ward.
 In previous terms of Council, 2000-2004, two Councillors; Stephen Dobell Brown and Colin Harrington were elected.
 During the 2008-12 term Nadia Napoletano and Peter Harle were elected, while in the 2012-2016 term only Peter Harle was elected.

-LCIT was represented by a Mayor and two Deputy Mayors in previous terms; Colin Harrington as Mayor and Nadia Napoletano and Peter Harle as Deputy Mayors.
-Councillor Peter Harle was re-elected with first time Councillor Karress Rhodes for the 2016 to 2021 terms.
+Colin Harrington as Mayor, Nadia Napoletano and Peter Harle as Deputy Mayors.
+Peter Harle was re-elected with first time Councillor Karress Rhodes for the 2016 to 2021 term.

 How do I become a Member?